teknopaul/mod_upload/README.md

 mod_upload is an apache module for uploading files.

+### cgiupload

+cgiupload is a small C program that can handle uploading files from a CGI interface.
+This makes it possible to add an upload feature to anything that supports CGI .e.g nginx with cgiwrap

+e.g.  upload.cgi

+    #/bin/bash
+    /opt/ops/cgi/utils/cgiupload "/var/archive/" "$CONTENT_TYPE" true
+    if [ $? == 0 ] ; then
+        echo Content-Type: text/html
+        echo
+        echo '<html><body>Upload OK</body></html>'
+    fi

+Build is a bash script cgi.sh, it builds fine on my raspberry pi, should work on x86 too.

 ### mod_jsonindex

 mod_jsonindex is like mod_index but instead of returning HTML it returns JSON.